 RICE includes the Electrical Engineering Laboratory (ETL, accredited testing laboratory No. 1090), offering many certifications and pre-certification tests in the field of electrical engineering.
 For the vast majority of them, ETL is certified by the Czech Institute for Accreditation according to the ČSN EN ISO 17025 standard.

 An overview of applied outputs is available on the server partnerstvi.fel.zcu.cz (in the Czech language).

-The faculty has accredited studies in doctoral study programs; it is authorized to conduct habilitation proceedings and appointment proceedings as a professor.
+The Faculty has accredited studies in doctoral study programmes; it is authorized to conduct habilitation proceedings and appointment proceedings as a professor.